svarsha220/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import pandas as pd and import the required dataset.
+1. Import the standard libraries.

-2.Calculate the null values in the dataset.
+2. Upload the dataset and check for any null values using .isnull() function.

-3.Import the LabelEncoder from sklearn.preprocessing

-4.Convert the string values to numeric values.

-5.Import train_test_split from sklearn.model_selection.

-6.Assign the train and test dataset.
+3. Import LabelEncoder and encode the dataset.

-7.Import DecisionTreeRegressor from sklearn.tree.

-8.Import metrics from sklearn.metrics.

-9.Calculate the MeanSquareError.

-10.Apply the metrics to the dataset.
+4. Import DecisionTreeRegressor from sklearn and apply the model on the dataset.

-11.Predict the output for the required values.
+5. Predict the values of arrays.
+6. Import metrics from sklearn and calculate the MSE and R2 of the model on the dataset.
+7. Predict the values of array.
+8. Apply to new unknown values.

 ## Program:
 ```